-Unsafe stairs can include broken handrails, crumbling steps and slippery conditions.
+Unsafe stairs can include broken handrails, crumbling steps, and slippery conditions.
 When a handrail is broken or nonexistent, it makes it difficult for people to keep their balances and nearly impossible for them to catch themselves should they start to fall.
 All public and private buildings should be properly equipped to prevent accidents, as slip-and-fall injuries on stairs can be incredibly hazardous, leading to broken bones, spine injuries, paralysis and even death.

 When determining a settlement amount for premises liability claims in Santa Monica, California, an attorney will evaluate a series of factors like:

 Oftentimes, attorneys are able to settle cases of property negligence out of court, resulting in quicker compensation and lower fees for the victim.
 Receiving a fast settlement is especially important when the victim is out of work and experiencing financial hardship because of the accident.
-Howard C. Kornberg practices personal-injury law in Santa Monica, California.
+Howard C. Kornberg practices personal-injury law in Los Angeles, California.
 He has extensive experience in premises liability law and a reputation for researching his client’s cases thoroughly to earn them the best settlements for their injuries.

 Find out more about Premises Liability